 Standard widths for gas dryers is 27 inches to 29 inches.
 Standard height is around 43 inches.
 Compact models are available for apartments and smaller spaces.
 Gas-powered dryers can be set on a rack above a washer or stacked washer/dryer combos are available.

-Gas dryers should be installed with a rigid exhaust system to avoid kinks that can trap lint or inhibit air flow.
-The exhaust run should be a straight and short as possible and cleaned regularly for optimum operation and safety.
-Since gas dryers produce carbon dioxide as a by-product of combustion, they should always be exhausted to the outside.
-Outside venting is also important to prevent the exhaustion of water vapor from damaging structures or causing mold and mildew growth.
+Gas dryers should be installed with a rigid exhaust system to avoid kinks that can trap lint or inhibit airflow.
+The exhaust run should be as straight and short as possible and cleaned regularly for optimum operation and safety.

 How much dryer capacity you need depends upon the size of your family and your typical washer loads.
 Drum sizes vary from the ability to handle loads of five pounds to twenty pounds.
 You can find the drum capacity listed in the owner's manual.

 How to Install a Gas Clothes Dryer

 Gas dryers must be installed by a qualified technician.
 It's not just a matter of plugging it in like an electric dryer.
 Consult with your local natural gas provider for a capable dealer who can ensure proper installation.

 Most models come with the hardware necessary to operate on natural gas.
 If you are using propane gas, you will need to purchase a gas conversion kit before installation can be done.
 It is also important that the gas dryer be completely level to prevent the rotating drum from causing damage and creating friction.